wooneh/NameSayer/README.md

 # Special features:
 ## Compatibility
-The application is compatible on both Linux and Windows, provided they have FFMPEG installed on the class path.
+The application is compatible on both Linux and Windows, provided they have FFMPEG installed on the path.

 ## Saving Classes
 NameSayer remembers and saves the students in your course.
 You don't have to re-upload your class list every time you open the application, and NameSayer remembers your past attempts.